 5. Highlight Your Business with Photos

 Photos of your products, personnel, or locations make your press kit visually engaging and more informative.
 Use professional photos that feature the best elements of your business and the purpose of your media kit.
-If these photos are available for publication by the press, note this and provide high-resolution copies on your website’s press kit page.
+If these photos are available for publication by the press, note this and provide high-resolution copies on your website’s kit page.

 6. Include Team Member Bios

 Your press kit should include brief team member bios and, if possible, professional headshots.
-CEO, president, or founder bios are ideal additions to your press kit, but make sure they advance the purpose of the kit.
-Describe the individual’s career history and facts about their contribution to the company on the back of the press kit.
+CEO, president, or founder bios are ideal additions to your kit, but make sure they advance the purpose of the kit.
+Describe the individual’s career history and facts about their contribution to the company on the back of the media kit.

 For example, if your media kit is focused on a new product line at your retail store, highlight team members who specialize in the products or were responsible for bringing them onboard.
 Media kits meant to promote an event can include key contacts for event details or employees responsible for organizing and setting up the event.